wiresock/ndisapi/README.md

 * **socksify** - native C++ sample that redirects selected TCP connections through a SOCKS5 proxy.
 * **rebind** - native C++ sample that rebinds outgoing TCP/UDP connections for the specified application from the default network interface to a different one.
 * **pcapplusplus** - native C++ sample that utilizes the [PcapPlusPlus](https://pcapplusplus.github.io/) library to parse intercepted network packets and extract the Server Name Indication (SNI) from HTTPS packets.
 Additionally, it performs Transport Layer Security (TLS) fingerprinting to identify the specific version of TLS being used.
+* **hyperscan** - native C++ sample that utilizes the [Hyperscan](https://github.com/intel/hyperscan) library to parse intercepted network packets to detect HTTP protocol sessions, and [llhttp](https://github.com/nodejs/llhttp) to parse the HTTP protocol of the detected sessions.
 * **TestDotNet** - C# sample that demonstrates the NDISAPI usage in several filtering scenarios.
 It is available in x86, x64 and ARM64 configurations.
 The AnyCPU configuration is not available due to the C++/CLI nature of ndisapi.net wrapper (see https://github.com/kevin-marshall/Managed.AnyCPU for a workaround).
 The project references PacketDotNet (https://github.com/chmorgan/packetnet) for dumping network packet headers.